Paul Swain, NZUAG & Ross Malcolm, Vector

 URM, Unreinforced Masonry, Owners, Consultants Contractors and the CM

-Michael Scott, Miyamoto NZ
+Mike Scott, Miyamoto NZ

 Plans in your hands – the art of protecting your essential underground infrastructure from third party damages